📝 Team & numbers · ⏱️ 3 min read

 Start with one clear rule per day

-Start small.
-Choose one task per day that everyone must do in the system.
-Too much at once creates resistance.
+Begin small.
+Choose one task per day that everyone must complete in the system.
+Too many changes at once creates pushback and confusion.

 • Record cooler temperature at opening